tomas-osswald/switch_2020_g3/docs/sprint3/user_stories/US101_AddFamilyMember.md

 # 3. Design

+## 3.1.
+Design decisions

 The process to fulfill this requirement requires the actor to select they want to add a new person to their family, which would prompt the input of the person's data.

+The main user's FamilyID will be automatically retrieved by checking who is logged into the application.
+It will also verify if the main user is the admin of their own family.

+Given the current absence of an UI layer the required data will be passed directly into the AddFamilyMemberController.

+We chose to verify the uniqueness of the Email Address after instancing the email.
+This way we could minimize the possibility of duplicate emails being added since the verification would occur at the moment of addition to the family repository.

 Since a Person can be created without a PhoneNumber, in order to not have two different constructors, the AddPersonDTO will accept an Integer object for the phone number, in order to have the possibility of Null values.
-The PhoneNumber class will also not throw an exception if it recieves a null value.
+The PhoneNumber class will also not throw an exception if it receives a null value.
 The Person will not add the PhoneNumber object to its list if it was built with a null value.

-## 3.1 Class Diagram
+## 3.2 Class Diagram

 ```puml
 @startuml